 Most EVs benefit from thermal management systems, so if your electric vehicle is plugged in to charge, it will regulate your battery’s temperature without draining it.
 Moreover, keeping your charger plugged in at home helps with the preconditioning feature, as even though you have set your EV to cool, your charge won’t decrease due to the constant flow of electricity from the supply.
 Although, it might be wise to set your electric vehicle to stop charging once it gets to 80% to support battery health.
 But don’t fret; your electric car won’t overcharge if left plugged in due to their intelligent and advanced systems, meaning no increase in electricity bill!

 Whilst this is technically not a tip, summer is the best time to take advantage of free solar energy.
 Not only will charging with a solar electric vehicle charger decrease your electricity bills, but it will also help to save the planet.
-Some of our best-selling solar EV chargers include the Indra Smart PRO and the VCHRGD Seven, which come solar-ready (you do not have to purchase solar as an additional add-on).
+Our best-selling solar EV charger, the VCHRGD Seven, comes solar-ready (you do not have to purchase solar as an additional add-on).

 For more information and our latest updates, make sure you’re following us on social media.
 You can find us on Facebook, Instagram, Twitter, and LinkedIn.
 Or, if you would like to check out our five-star reviews, have a look at our Trustpilot.